Rizwan-Ishaq/SocialGraphPage/index.md

 We performed a _sentiment analysis_ on the philosophers of each of the historic periods and binned them to get a view of the sentiment distribution in general:

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SentimentHist.png?raw=true)
-_Figure xxx: Distribution of Sentiment Values_
+_Figure xx: Distribution of Sentiment Values_

 To our surprise the philosophers were in general more _happy_ than the average sentiment value of the reference list of words (this can be found in the _explainer notebook_).